sgmurphy/wordpress-plugins/wp-rss-aggregator/readme.txt

 8. Using the Feed to Post premium add-on to import items as posts.

-9. Using the Feed to Post premium add-on to import Youtube videos.
+9. Using the Feed to Post premium add-on to import YouTube videos.

 == Changelog ==